DeepLabCut/napari-deeplabcut/README.md

 3. **Refining labels** – the image folder contains a `machinelabels-iter<#>.h5` file.

     The process is analog to *2*.
+    Open *napari* and open an image folder.
+    If the video was originally labeled, *and* had outliers extracted it will contain a `CollectedData_<ScorerName>.h5` file and a `machinelabels-iter<#>.h5` file.
+In this case, select the `machinelabels` layer in the GUI, and type `e` to show edges.
+Red indicates likelihood < 0.6.
+As you navigate through frames, images with labels with edges will need to be refined (moved, deleted, etc).
+Images with labels without edges will be on the `CollectedData` (previous manual annotations) layer and shouldn't need refining.
+However, you can switch to that layer and fix errors.
+You can also right-click on the `CollectedData` layer and select `toggle visibility` to hide that layer.
+Select the `machinelabels` layer before saving which will append your refined annoations to `CollectedData`.

+    If the folder only had outliers extracted and wasn't originally labeled, it will not have a `CollectedData` layer.
+Work with the `machinelabels` layer selected to refine annoation positions, then save.

+    In this case, it is not necessary to open the DLC project's `config.yaml` file, as all necessary metadata is read from the `h5` data file.

+    Saving works as described in *1*.

 4. **Drawing segmentation masks**